Catch delivery failure before schedules break.

 Alerts

 Issues that need attention grouped by domain (Risk strategy, Dependency risk, Data quality).
 Circular cycles include an inline recovery hint naming the edge to break; the overdue-blocker check flags blockers still open after the work they're blocking should have started.
-Severity pills, search, per-alert dismiss, and a one-click Create risk shortcut to promote any alert into the risk register.
+Severity pills, search, per-alert dismiss, and a Create risk shortcut on the dependency and data-quality category headers (and a per-alert Create action button).

 Risks & Actions